ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 **Description:** Adds a lightshow to your beats.
 Input your favorite beats as audio to the system to get LEDs that oscillate with the bass

 **Status:** Incomplete.
-A verilog module was created to receive the individual samples, and test files were created.
+A verilog module was created to receive the individual samples, and a Verilog testbench file was created.
+Verilog requires a live test on the FPGA with the ADC.
 A python script was created to generate FIR coefficients, and successfully filters simple sinusoidal signals.

 **In Progress:**
-- Sample receiver - Runs fine with virtual simulation; will verify implementation on FPGA
+- Verilog sample receiver module - Runs fine with virtual simulation; will verify implementation on FPGA

 **TODO:**
 - Create buffer to store samples